zerothphase/ai4sea_cv_challenge/README.md

 ## 2. Training models

-`train.py` can be used to retrain the model from Imagenet pretrained weights using the training process of my solution.
+If needed, `train.py` can be used to retrain the model from Imagenet pretrained weights using the training process of my solution.
 The number of runs (see options below) can also be specified and the average metrics will be shown at the end.
-The trained model of the last run will also be exported to the `exported_models` folder with name `exported_<model>.pkl`.
+The trained model of the last run will be exported to the `exported_models` folder with a name `exported_<model>.pkl`, which you can also test using `test.py`.
 You can checkout Section 3 of `00_Solution_Summary.ipynb`, where I used `train.py` to perform 8 training runs to obtain the average metrics of my solution.

 Basic usage:
 ```